- Workday Pricing at a Glance

 Talent Management Suite

-Includes Recruiting, Learning, Talent Optimisation, Succession Planning, and Performance Management.
+Includes Recruiting, Learning, Talent Optimization, Succession Planning, and Performance Management.
 Generally bundled together or available as individual SKUs.
-Pricing follows the per-FSE model.
+Pricing follows the per FSE model.
 In bundled deals, the incremental cost of adding Talent modules on top of Core HCM is often one of the more negotiable line items.

 Workday Financial Management